 Porgand töötab porgandina (Carrot Works as a Carrot), Tammerraamat 2013, illustrated by Regina Lukk-Toompere, 60 pp

 Jõuluvana, kes kartis lapsi (The Santa Claus Who Was Afraid of Kids), Tammerraamat 2010, illustrated by Anne Linnamägi, 64 pp

 Miriami lood (Tales of Miriam), Eesti Päevaleht 2009, illustrated by Ivika Luisk, 88 pp + DVD, with Peep Pedmanson

 Naljatilgad lähevad laulupeole (The Tilk Family Goes to the Song Festival), Menu Kirjastus 2009, illustrated by Kirke Kangro, 72 pp

-Samet ja saepuru (Velvet and Sawdust), Tänapäev 2009, illustrated by Urmas Viik, 216 pp
+Samet ja saepuru (Velvet and Sawdust, a.k.a.
+Comrade Kid and the ABC), Tänapäev 2009, illustrated by Urmas Viik, 216 pp